mweel1/usa_high_level/vote/index.md

 Various jurisdiction will provide a ballot.

-A citizen must provide an Italiann Issued Government ID.
+A citizen must provide an United States Issued Government ID.

 When the citizen goes to vote they will receive a QR Code with a public ID.